-K5-3 TRUE BR L - indicates that TRUE conditions specified by the instruction register for a BRanch instruction have been met by the Condition Codes.
-The signal, when active, provides BUBC signals (K3-5 print) to flows and implement the instruction.
+K5-3 TRUE BR L indicates that TRUE conditions specified by the Instruction Register for a branch instruction have been met by the condition codes.
+The signal, when active, provides BUBC signals (print K3-5) to alter flows and implement the instruction.

-K5-3 FALSE BR L - indicates that FALSE conditions specified by the Instruction Register for a BRanch instruction have been met by the Condition Codes.
+K5-3 FALSE BR L indicates that FALSE conditions specified by the Instruction Register for a branch instruction have been met by the condition codes.
 The signal, when active, provides BUBC signals to alter flows and implement the instruction.

-K5-3 BR INSTR L - is the decode of the Instruction Register for a BRanch INSTRuction.
+K5-3 BR INSTR L is the decode of the Instruction Register for a branch instruction.
 It is used in the BUBC signals (K3-4 print) for the INSTR1 microbranch.

-BUT signals noted for this print are decoded from the Micro Branch Field (UBF) of the U WORD.
-These decoded signals are used throughout the processor as auxilliary timing signals unique to the microword in which a specific Branch Micro Test (BUT) is called.
-A table on the print correlates the numeric code of a BUT with its mnemonic function; BUTs that are decoded and used for auxilliary purposes (besides branching the microflow) are called "working BUTs".
-Flow diagram notations (D-FD-KD11-A-FD) indicate when and what these BUTs do.
+BUT signals noted for this print are decoded from the microbranch field (UBF) of the U WORD.
+These decoded signals are used throughout the processor as auxiliary timing signals unique to the microword in which a specific BUT is called.
+A table on the print correlates the numeric code of a BUT with its mnemonic function; BUTs that are decoded and used for auxilliary purposes (besides branching the microflow) are called "working BUTs."
+Flow diagram notations (D-FD-KD11-A-FD) indicate when and what functions these BUTs perform.
 A usual function is to clear and set machine flag flip-flops such as those on STATUS module prints K5-4, K5-6, and K5-8.
 In these instances, the BUT signal acts as an enabling signal to a timing pulse.